Tearsheet

 AI Analysis | Feedback

-Lawson Whiting, President and CEO
+Lawson Whiting, President and Chief Executive Officer

-Leanne Cunningham, EVP, Chief Financial Officer
+Leanne Cunningham, Executive Vice President, Chief Financial Officer

-Jeremy Shepherd, EVP, Chief Marketing Officer
+Jeremy Shepherd, Executive Vice President, Chief Marketing Officer

-Tim Nall joined Brown-Forman in 2000 in bottling and production operations and has served as Chief Information Officer since 2015.
-In his current role, he is responsible for global production operations, global supply chain, research and development, quality assurance, external manufacturing, and all facets of the company's information technology infrastructure, including advanced analytics, applications, and cybersecurity.
+Tim Nall serves as Executive Vice President, Chief Global Supply Chain and Technology Officer.
+In this role, he is responsible for global production operations, global supply chain, research and development, quality assurance, external manufacturing, and all aspects of the company's information technology infrastructure, including advanced analytics, applications, and cybersecurity.
+Nall joined Brown-Forman in 2000 in bottling and production operations and has served as Chief Information Officer since 2015.

 AI Analysis | Feedback